cloudmesh-community/book/chapters/prg/python/fingerprint/fingerprint.md

 to a `map` to create the input and then a `map` to run the program.

-As NBIS `bozorth3` can be called to compare one-to-one or one-to-many, we\'ll also dynamically choose between these approaches depending on if the gallery attribute is a list or a single object.
+As NBIS `bozorth3` can be called to compare one-to-one or one-to-many, we will also dynamically choose between these approaches depending on if the gallery attribute is a list or a single object.

 ```python